 There is a separate, contractually defined governance structure for review of graduate policies and curriculum.
 Departments with a graduate program also have a graduate curriculum committee, which may recommend changes to graduate curriculum or policies.
 After review and approval by the departmental graduate curriculum committee, proposals proceed to the department chair.
 If both the graduate program chair and the department chair approve the changes, they are reviewed by the Graduate Council.
 The Graduate Council then makes a recommendation of approval or disapproval to the President who has the final authority.
-The Graduate Council, as defined with the MSCA contract, is composed of 10 faculty members appointed by the MSCA, three administrators appointed by the President, and one degreeseeking graduate student elected by the other Graduate Council members.
+The Graduate Council as defined with the MSCA contract, is composed of five faculty members, appointed by the MSCA, three administrators appointed by the President, and one degree seeking graduate student elected by the other Graduate Council members.

-Graduate program chairs, undergraduate program managers, and SGOCE adjunct faculty meet at the beginning of every other academic year.
-These meetings include professional development, department meetings, and updates from the SGOCE Dean, VPAA, and President.
+Every other year, the graduate program chairs, undergraduate program managers, and SGOCE adjunct faculty meet at the beginning of the academic year.
+These meetings include a series of professional development workshops, departmental meetings, and updates from the SGOCE Dean, Vice President for Academic Affairs, and President.

-The Extended Campus Office, which resides within SGOCE, oversees all contractual partnerships.
+The Extended Campus Office oversees all contractual partnerships.
 Each partner signs a one-year Letter of Agreement (LOA) with the university that is reviewed annually by university leadership, with final approval by the VPAA and VPANF, and uses the NECHE policy on contractual arrangements as the guiding structure of the agreement.
-The LOA outlines delivery of courses and programs, including syllabi review, schedules, instructor credentialing, course evaluations, maximum enrollment, and instructional hours, as well as financial aspects including registration, payment schedules, and costs per credit.
+The LOA explicitly outlines preparation and delivery of courses and programs, including syllabi review, schedule submission, instructor credentialing, course evaluations, maximum enrollment, and instructional hours, as well as all financial aspects of the partnership, including registration, payment schedules, and costs per credit.

-The President, EC, and other campus leaders regularly meet with staff and faculty.
+The President, EC and other campus leaders regularly meet with their staff and faculty.
 Formal and informal meetings provide adequate pathways to communicate and provide feedback.
-Within Academic Affairs, agendas for deans' and chairs' meetings are set in advance with members submitting items of interest.
+Within Academic Affairs, agendas for deans and chairs meetings are set in advance with members submitting items of interest allowing the agenda to be developed by the various constituents.
 Additional formal planning efforts resulting from these meetings are often addressed through subcommittees or in summer planning groups.